FAQ for Compare & Connect K-12

 For Internet access, total bandwidth per district is calculated as the sum of the capacity of all Internet Access connections divided by the total number of enrolled students in the district as reported in NCES data.

 Cost per Mbps is calculated using monthly costs, dividing the total monthly cost of Internet Access connections by the total bandwidth capacity reported for those connections.
-Annual non-recurring costs are allocated across the total contract months to take into account the total cost of the service.
+Annual non-recurring costs are allocated across the total contract months to take into account the total cost of the service, in cases where zero monthly cost was reported.

 In analyses where the average cost per Mbps is calculated across multiple line items, the total cost across all line items is divided by the total bandwidth purchased, resulting in a weighted average cost for that group of line items.

-Future bandwidth needs are calculated based upon the current student enrollment multiplied by the FCC 2018 goal of 1 Mbps/student, with a concurrency factor for the number of schools.
+Future bandwidth needs are calculated based upon the current student enrollment multiplied by the FCC 2018 goal of 1 Mbps/student, with a concurrency factor for the number of students served by the district.

 In order to be good stewards of taxpayer resources, many school districts and state networks use a monitoring based approach to increasing bandwidth beyond the 100 kbps per student threshold.
 In essence, they procure bandwidth at a level that is 30-40% above their peak usage levels and add additional bandwidth as their usage levels rise.
 This is an effective approach that EducationSuperHighway endorses, as long as school districts have an effective monitoring solution in place and the ability to increase bandwidth levels at any time during a contract.
 This approach is also particularly effective for large school districts and state networks, where the benefits of concurrency allow them to add bandwidth at a slower pace because a smaller percentage of users are likely to be on the network at the same time during peak demand periods.